This “good Christian girl” is a woman now

 I left the encounter deeply moved and deeply concerned over the anguish etched into her face.

 Shortly after that conversation, I learned she had had a stroke.
-My boss heard the news the same time as I. To my shock, he laughed.
-He was glad she was incapacitated, her voice silenced, and he made no attempt to hide his delight.
+My supposedly godly boss heard the news the same time as I. To my shock, he laughed.
+He was glad she was incapacitated, her voice silenced, and he made no attempt to hide his delight.2

-Even more disturbing, that incident was not atypical.
+Just as disturbing, that incident was not atypical.
 Again and again, I watched what happened as people tried to enforce the male-female rules we called biblical.
 Again and again, I saw such attempts produce injustice and incongruity, dishonor and cruelty.
-Again and again, I felt the jarring in my spirit that signaled the Holy Spirit’s grief.
-I became convinced something was very amiss.2

 Still, I avoided searching the Scriptures or crying out to God for understanding.
 More time passed.
 I continued to see and to experience the dishonoring.